Drizin/Harbin.DataAccess/src/Infrastructure.Database/README.md

 - Wrappers around IDbConnection, but which also implement IDbConnection so can be used as regular connections.
 - "Bare metal", does not try to "hide" ADO.NET or Dapper, so you can use the full power of Dapper, IDbTransactions, etc.
 - Easy to manage multiple database connections, either to different databases (e.g. distributed databases, microservices, heterogeneous databases) or to differentiate masters vs read-only replicas.
-- ReadOnlyDbConnection, ReadOnlyDbConnection<DB>, ReadWriteDbConnection, ReadWriteDbConnection<DB>.
+- Connection classes for read-only and read-write connections: `ReadOnlyDbConnection`, `ReadOnlyDbConnection<DB>`, `ReadWriteDbConnection`, `ReadWriteDbConnection<DB>`.
-- Those classes respectively can build ReadRepository<TEntity> or ReadWriteRepository<TEntity> which are Generic Repositories (Generic Repository Patter) for your Entities.
+- Those classes respectively can build `ReadRepository<TEntity>` or `ReadWriteRepository<TEntity>` which are Generic Repositories (Generic Repository Patter) for your Entities.
-- ReadRepository<TEntity> includes facades to Dapper Query Methods, and also facades to DapperQueryBuilder methods.
+- `ReadRepository<TEntity>` includes facades to Dapper Query Methods, and also facades to DapperQueryBuilder methods.
-- ReadWriteRepository<TEntity> includes facades to Dapper FastCRUD methods so you can easily get INSERT/UPDATE/DELETE as long as you decorate your entities with attributes like **[Key]** and **[DatabaseGenerated(DatabaseGeneratedOption.Identity)]** .
+- `ReadWriteRepository<TEntity>` includes facades to Dapper FastCRUD methods so you can easily get INSERT/UPDATE/DELETE as long as you decorate your entities with attributes like **[Key]** and **[DatabaseGenerated(DatabaseGeneratedOption.Identity)]** .
 - Repositories (ReadRepository / ReadWriteRepository) and Connections (ReadConnection / ReadWriteDbConnection) can be extended either through method extensions or through inheritance.
+- By isolating read-only connections and read-write connections we can use read-replicas for large scale apps.
-- By keeping Queries on ReadRepository and DbCommands on ReadWriteRepository you're isolating your Queries and Commands (CQRS).
+- By isolating read-only repositories and read-write repositories we can isolate Queries and Commands (CQRS) - Queries should be added to ReadRepository and DbCommands on ReadWriteRepository.
 - You can unit test your application even if it depends on ReadConnection, ReadWriteDbConnection, ReadRepository, ReadWriteRepository, etc. They all can be "faked" using inheritance or a mocking library.

 ## Installation